newcity/newcity-wp-shortcodes/README.md

 # NewCity Shortcodes Wordpress Plugin

-This plugin adds shortcodes (and a TinyMCE plugin) used in multiple NewCity projects.
+This plugin adds shortcodes and an interface for inserting and editing their contents.
+The editing interface depends on the [Shortcake (Shortcode UI) plugin](https://wordpress.org/plugins/shortcode-ui/)

+By default, no shortcodes are added or enabled.
+To enable individual shortcodes, go to `Settings -> NewCity Shortcodes` and check the codes you wish to enable.

+The following shortcodes are included:

+* custom_blockquote
+* local_script

-## NewCity Blockquote Shortcode
+## Custom Blockquote Shortcode

-Creates a replacement for the default `blockquote` button in TinyMCE.
-Instead of simply inserting or wrapping a `<blockquote>` tag around WYSIWYG content, it opens a dialog that allows a quote body and a separate citation field.
-That dialog generates a shortcode, which in turn is converted to HTML in the following format:
+Creates a blockquote that supports a citation field and wraps the quote body in a `<p>`:

 ```HTML
 <blockquote>